chandrika-2112/Product-Project-using-BackEnd/README.md

 - `ProductRepository.java`: Create an `interface` containing required methods.
 - `ProductInterface.java`: Provides Abstract methods which should be implemented in Service class.
 - `ProductService.java`: Implements the Abstract Methods.
-- `TodoController.java`: Create the controller class to handle HTTP requests.
+- `ProductController.java`: Create the controller class to handle HTTP requests.

 Implement the following APIs.